jitpack/jitpack.io/FAQ.md

 **How do I solve `peer not authenticated` error in Gradle?**

 If you are running Gradle on Linux you might get the `peer not authenticated` error.
 There are at least two ways to solve this:
- - Upgrade to Gradle 2.11
+ - Upgrade to Gradle 2.11 or newer
  - Run Gradle with Java 8.
 The project itself doesn't need to use Java 8.

 **Where do I find invoices for my JitPack Subscription?**

 Invoices are available on your user page - Sign In and click on your username (https://jitpack.io/w/user).
+You can also receive invoices by email if you add an email address on your user page.

 **Other questions**